What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 Think of MAS like a startup team:

-- CEO → decision agent
+- CEO as the decision agent

-- Developer → execution agent
+- Developer as the execution agent

-- Analyst → data agent
+- Analyst as the data agent

-- Support → communication agent
+- Support as the communication agent

 Individually smart, but together far more powerful.
+The generative AI wiki covers the surrounding concepts term by term.

 2. Multi-Agent Systems vs. Single-Agent Systems